wolberlab/OpenMMDL/docs/simulation_output.rst

 The **OpenMMDL Simulation** script creates output folders and files during and after the simulation.

 The following list contains a detailed overview of the folders and files:
-The Optional files are highlighted with an *asterisk**
+Optional files are highlighted with an *asterisk*.

 Input Files
 ------------------------------